josephglaspie/blog/content/posts/terraform-twilio-golang-ohmy.md

 The Bored API doesn't require an authentication so it's super easy to make rest calls against it.

-Here's the tutorial if you want to give it a shot.
+Here's the tutorial if you want to give it a shot or the [repo](https://github.com/josephglaspie/golangBored) if you'd rather skip my rambling and go strait to the code.

 ```
 curl --location --request POST 'http://k8s-bored-ingressb-a7cccb6576-1355983709.us-east-2.elb.amazonaws.com/bored' \